Wednesday, February 25, 2009

 And that's all she got out of her mouth before she realized WE were the parents in question.

-(Back at the campsite, slightly mussed and certainly not smelling my best, I prepared for the defense)
+(Back at the campsite, slightly mussed and certainly not smelling my best, I prepared for my defense.)

 Dad: Mind explaining?